Zucchini “Apple” Pie (Mock Apple Pie Made with Zucchini)

 2. If you haven’t already done so, fillet your zucchini.
 Slices should be about 1/8 – 1/4 inch thick.

-3. Combine the zucchini and lemon juice in a medium saucepan.
+3. Combine the zucchini, lemon juice, and salt in a medium saucepan.
 Bring to a boil.
 Reduce the heat and cook, stirring occasionally, until the zucchini starts to soften, about 5 minutes.

-4. Add the sugar, cinnamon, ginger and nutmeg and simmer for 5 minutes longer.
+4. Add the sugar, cinnamon, nutmeg, and ginger and simmer for 5 minutes longer.

 5. Remove zucchini from heat.
 Stir in tapioca and let stand for 15 minutes.